jiabingeng/places-service-docs/configure-places-in-the-sdk/places-monitor-extension/using-the-places-monitor-extension.md

 }
 ```

 **Important:** Places monitoring depends on the Places extension.
-When manually installing the Places Monitor extension, ensure that you also add the `places.aar` library to your project.
+When you manually install the Places Monitor extension, ensure that you also add the `places.aar` library to your project.

 {% endtab %}